hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/vaughan_hardware.rst

 When submitting a job with ``sbatch`` or using ``srun``, you can choose to specify the partition your job is submitted to.
 This indicates the type of your job and imposes some restrictions, but may let your job start sooner.
-When the option is omitted, your job is submitted to the default partition (*vaughan*).
+When the option is omitted, your job is submitted to the default partition (*zen2*).

 The following partitions are available: